JeffDeCola/my-go-examples/README.md

   * [functions-pointers-arguments](https://github.com/JeffDeCola/my-go-examples/tree/master/functions-methods-interfaces/functions/functions-pointers-arguments)

-    _Using functions to calculate the area of a rectangle and circle by passing pointers._
+    _Using functions to resize a rectangle and circle by passing pointers._

 * METHODS